dominickrei/VisCoP/README.md

 ## 🏋️ Training VisCoP
 ### 🎥 Preparing Training Data for Egocentric Viewpoint and Depth Modality
 We provide the instruction pairs as well as videos for training through [HuggingFace](https://huggingface.co/datasets/dreilly/VisCoP_data).
-After downloading the data, update the following varaibles in `scripts/train/ego_depth_video/train_viscop.sh`:
+After downloading the data, update the following variables in `scripts/train/ego_depth_video/train_viscop.sh`:
 * `DATA_DIR`: Update with the path to either egocentric or depth videos
 * `TRAINING_JSON`: Update with the path to either egocentric or depth instructions